Genomics of Ageing

 Using the Human Ageing Genomic Resources

 There are several tools and databases available at HAGR.
-The two key resources, however, are the GenAge and AnAge databases, the former divided into human genes and genes in model organisms.
+Its key resources can be divided, however, into gene-centric databases: GenAge, GenDR and the LongevityMap, the former divided into human genes and genes in model organisms; plus the animal species database AnAge.
+At the root of all these resources is manual curation and data quality.
 What follows is a succinct user manual for each of them followed by an overview of the other major features in HAGR.

 GenAge: The Ageing Gene Database

 GenAge has two main resources: a database of ageing- and longevity-associated genes identified in model organisms and a database of human ageing genes.
-Both databases are manually curated, but the human database is more detailed and contains substantially more data and information.
-It also features data-mining tools, as described below.
+Both databases are manually curated.
+The model organisms database has more genes, yet the human database is more detailed and contains substantially more data and information for each gene.

 Each gene in the human dataset was selected after an extensive review of the literature.
 We identified genes associated with ageing in model organisms as well as those that may directly modulate ageing in mammals, including humans.
 Of course, genes related to ageing in model systems may or may not be related to human ageing, and so we reviewed the literature concerning human and mouse homologues of genes identified in lower organisms.
 Each gene was selected or excluded based on its association with ageing in the different model systems, with priority being given to organisms biologically and evolutionary more closely related to humans.
 Because our focus is on the genetic basis of human ageing, we do not provide an in-depth description of ageing in model systems but rather incorporate the information gathered from multiple models to gather clues about the genetics of human ageing.